ladyd252/bad-baby/_posts/2019-04-11-mini-matcha-cheesecakes.md

 ![](/uploads/dsc-0574.jpg)

 One of said desserts was this mini matcha cheesecake.
-How cute is that???&nbsp;
+How cute is that???

 ![](/uploads/dsc-0558.jpg)